pedalpete/it/readme.md

-#favorit
+#Favor
 ## A simple library for interacting with IoT devices.

-favorit is a javascript/node.js library to abstract away complex and inconsistent hardware interfaces into a single simple to use API.
+Favor is a javascript/node.js library to abstract away complex and inconsistent hardware interfaces into a single simple to use API.

 ## In a nutshell